-- Whatever you post must be useful to the audience, not simply a copy-and-paste of whatever messages you’re putting out this week. groups for people living on East Java may be interested to know about jobs at your oil field, or how they might be affected by maintenance of a pipeline.
-They probably won’t want to watch your latest video on research in to alternative fuels.
+- Whatever you post must be useful to the audience, not simply a copy-and-paste of whatever messages you’re putting out this week. groups for people living on East Java may be interested to know about jobs at your oil field, or how they might be affected by the maintenance of a pipeline.
+They probably won’t want to watch your latest video on research into alternative fuels.

 - The same risks around reaction within the group apply.
-You must be prepared to participate in the group, not simply to lurk?
+Prepare to participate in the group, not just lurk.
 It’s unlikely that a good admin will allow you to join if you’re not prepared to contribute, or they think you may simply be in broadcast mode.

 Facebook groups are amazing spaces for credible engagement with defined audiences.
-Establishing the relationship and trust that’s required to be part of these is a lot of effort, but far more worthwhile than a ‘spray and pray’ approach to broadcast messaging on official channels.
+Establishing the relationship and trust that’s required to be part of these is a lot of effort.
+But it is far more worthwhile than a ‘spray and pray’ approach to broadcast messaging on official channels.

 Use groups to establish facts and reach people quickly

 The ability for an organisation to join a group is also great opportunity for emergency or reactive communications.
 Rumouring and misinformation within groups leads to bad feeling, panic and sometimes fatal reprisals.
 Authoritative information within these groups at time times of worry could be invaluable for everyone.